-❖ Note: All application material is submitted online.
+\Note: All application material is submitted online.
 Please do not send anything by mail.

-For any questions or inquiries, please consult the Visual Arts program website for contact information for the Graduate Program Director, Barbara Balfour at bbalfour@yorku.ca and the Graduate Program Assistant at dburns@yorku.ca .
+For any questions or inquiries, please consult the Visual Arts program website for contact information: https://visual-arts.gradstudies.yorku.ca

 SELECTION PROCEDURE

 The applicant's work and other documents are examined by two faculty members and one graduate student representing the studio area of the applicant's primary choice.
 Frequently, additional faculty members from other studio areas examine the file at this stage.
 The files of those applicants with the highest recommendations are passed on for approval to the graduate executive (comprised of at least three faculty members, one elected graduate student and the Graduate Program Director of Visual Arts).
 The Graduate Program Director recommends admission to the Faculty of Graduate Studies.